A-Crawford/HSV-Tester-ROS/README.md

 # ROS HSV Tester

-Simple ROS node for displaying affect of HSV values on a static image pulled from the 'usb_cam/image_raw' topic.
+Simple ROS node for displaying affect of HSV values on a static image pulled from a specified ROS image topic.
+Defaults to '/usb_cam/image_raw'.
 </br>

 ## Install